chanzuckerberg/cellxgene/docs/REST_API.md

 Two modes are provided:

-- Return top N differentially expressed variables (genes)
+- `topN`: return top N differentially expressed variables (across all variables)
-- Return DE for caller-provided variable filter (future)
+- `varFilter`: return DE for caller-provided variable filter (_future_)

 Both modes perform calculations using a subset of observations, where each subset is defined by an observation filter (`set1` and `set2`).
+These filters must not include a variable filter.

 If differential expression is not supported by the server, must return an HTTP 501 response.
 If, in the view of the server, the request will exceed a reasonable interactive time period, must immediately return HTTP 403 error (error return _before_ attempting computation).